selvaklnc/wmao/src/content/posts/money-income-stream.md

 1\.
 Affiliate Commissions
 -------------------------

-This is the main source of income for most LeadsLeap promoters.
+This is the main source of income for most <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> promoters.

 *   You earn 25% recurring commissions if you're a Free Member
 *   You earn 50% recurring commissions if you're a Pro Member